codahale/lockstitch-go/design.md

   return digest
 ```

-This construction is indistinguishable from a random oracle if cSHAKE is indistinguishable from a random oracle.
+This construction is indistinguishable from a random oracle if KT128 is indistinguishable from a random oracle.

 ### Message Authentication Codes